Updated: Jul 12

 We have a deeply troubled system, where billions of dollars are wasted on inefficiencies.
 Drug prices are skyrocketing, and insurance companies have almost total reimbursement for medical treatments, which means they can deny coverage based on their criteria.
-Today, health is a political issue, but politics haven't solved the healthcare system's problems.
+Health is a political issue today, but politics haven't solved the healthcare system's problems.

-Many people hope that giving the government an even more prominent role in healthcare — instituting a single-payer system or universal healthcare — will be the silver bullet for our system's many problems.
+Many people hope that giving the government an even more prominent role in Healthcare — instituting a single-payer or universal Healthcare — will be the silver bullet for our system's many problems.

-"State of the art pharmaceuticals that are made to treat diseases may not be covered, Drug advertised on the media will not necessarily be covered under a single-payer system, waiting time for surgery will increase despite your equal contribution to the premium.
+"State-of-the-art pharmaceuticals made to treat diseases may not be covered, drugs advertised on the media will not necessarily be covered under a single-payer system, and waiting time for surgery will increase despite your equal contribution to the premium.
 Most politicians will not utilize a plan that they passed.
-Wealthy will pay out of pocket for better and faster care.
+The Wealthy will pay out of pocket for better and faster care.
 Corporate lobbyism will prevent effective price regulation.
 And patients will demand better care from their doctor while the system prevents their flexibility."
-Furthermore, the government has caused many of the problems we are stuck with today .
+Furthermore, the government has caused many problems we are stuck with today .
 So, isn't it foolish to think more government is the answer?

-Our system needs new policies aimed at keeping the patient at the center of the healthcare equation.
+Our system needs new policies to keep the patient at the center of the healthcare equation.
 But even more importantly, we need new technological solutions that give more patients access to the best care and enable doctors to do the work they went to medical school to do.

 Consumers Want Choice, Not More Government

-American consumers expect to get what they want and get it the way they want it.
+American consumers expect to get what they want and get it the way they want.
 Consumers are in control when it comes to buying electronics, cars, housing, or clothing.
-Consumers expect to find the exact product or service they need, pay for it how they want, and get it delivered.
+Consumers expect to find the exact product or service they need, pay for it how they want, and deliver it.

-Consumers expect the same choice and the same feeling of being in control when getting Healthcare.
+Consumers expect the same choice and feeling of being in control when getting Healthcare.